-Misha works across several mediums, from sculpture to painting and live art.
+Misha is a Belgrade-born artist living and working in London.
+She works across several mediums, from sculpture to painting and digital art.
 Characterised by vivid colour, optical movement and energetic visual cadences, Misha's visual work fuses a diverse repertoire of images and forms.

 Misha's work is often a symphonic abstraction.
 Her colourful, densely layered works are held in a state of tension between order and chaos, rational structure and spontaneity.
 She combines depth and surface relief, orchestrating bold contrasts of form, texture and space in her pictures.
 An intimate colour palette of bodily fluids - red, pink, white, black, yellow and brown - animate the writhing forms and the refracted memories of cartoonish cultural production.

 A cultural polymath, Misha is constantly engaged in observing society and it’s distortions of desire, lust and attitudes to the body.
 Traditional techniques have been studied and absorbed and although her work is partly conceptual, it's execution always reflects these hard won technical abilities.

-Misha's main subject matter is emotion, so naturally her work is highly personal and biographical in ways that create a direct, emotional response from the viewer.
-Empathy and the universals of human experience - passion, nostalgia, desire and disgust are inescapable in her work.
+Everything connects to her biography, lived experiences, learned techniques, jokes, memories and eulogies.
 Misha is herself a ‘displaced’ person, having left Serbia for London in her late teens she still carries within her a ‘stranger’s perspective’ and perceives the world as an outsider, someone ever alert to the non-verbal subtleties of communication.